Deltares research does not reveal origin of dinoterb

 About HHNK

-In terms of water quality, HHNK is responsible for regional surface water and sewage treatment.
-In addition, HHNK works every day to protect the land against water, against flooding and water shortage, for clean and healthy surface water and for safe (navigable) roads.
+HHNK is responsible for regional surface water and sewage treatment in terms of water quality.
+In addition, HHNK works every day to protect the land against water, flooding, and water shortages, to ensure clean and healthy surface water, and to maintain safe roads and waterways.
 We do this in North Holland above the North Sea Canal: Hollands Noorderkwartier.
-More information about the clean and healthy water approach can be found at www.hhnk.nl/gezond-water
+More information about the approach to clean and healthy water can be found at www.hhnk.nl/gezond-water

 See also